wernerjoss/grav-plugin-icalendar/README.md

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.

 In Addition, it requires [om/icalparser](https://github.com/OzzyCzech/icalparser) to be installed in same Directory.
-To do that, just navigate to the Plugin directory and run 'composer install' from there !
+To do that, just open a shell, change to the Plugin directory and run 'composer install' from there !

 ### Admin Plugin